Harold Fannin Jr

 Verifying the Optimal TE Y/RR Range

 From our analysis, a Y/RR of 1.6 and above initially appeared promising as a potential top-performing range.
 The differences chart approach allowed us to narrow down and adjust the figures within our spreadsheet to nearby ranges.
 After testing numbers close to this identified range, we found that setting the threshold at 1.5 Y/RR and above results in a 39.0% higher top 10 appearance rate compared to the bottom 10 historically.
-This therefore will be the subject of this research going forward and is what you should look for in athletes.
+This therefore will be what you should look for in athletes and will be included in our Ultimate Athlete Blueprints, which offers an easy-to-read table housing all of our researched metrics combined in one place for you to view as seen here:

 Star-Predictor Score (SPS) Predictive Model

 Due to these findings, Y/RR could play a factor in our Star-Predictor Score (SPS) model.
 The Star-Predictor Score (SPS) is a scouting tool designed to maximize investment potential and reduce risks when drafting rookies in Fantasy Football.
-It is proven to have a higher accuracy than draft capital alone to predict fantasy success.
+It is proven to have a higher accuracy than draft capital alone to predict fantasy football success.
 The SPS includes 13 to 17 metrics, with the exact number varying by the player’s position.
-All these metrics are pre-NFL, and some are invented by us, providing a complete analysis of a player’s analytical profiles.
+All these metrics are pre-NFL – some of which are proprietary to BrainyBallers – providing a complete analysis of a player’s analytical profile.
 The SPS gained widespread notoriety for its high accuracy, having made it on Barstool and The Pat McAfee Show.
-The SPS can be found here.
+The SPS can be found here, and future projected SPS grades can be unlocked here.

 TE Y/RR Pearson Correlation Insights